monkidy/asso-lab/docs/brand/ACE_VISUAL_CHARTER_V1.md

 - Wordmark: `[ ACE ]`, brackets in verified-green, encoding "bounded execution" (`asso-lab/brand/wordmark.svg`).
 - Proof seal: stamped double ring with a green check, meaning "Proof of Agent"; use as signature mark and as a watermark on proof screenshots (`asso-lab/brand/proof-seal.svg`).
 - App monogram (dark surfaces): the geometric chevron-stack ACE mark (`asso-execution-bridge/assets/brand/ace_logo_mark_v0.svg`).
-- ACE expands to "Asso Control Environment", the operator surface.
+- ACE expands to "Asso Capital Engine", the operator surface.
 It is distinct from the AAS trading runtime; the mark is not a fintech or coin mark.

 ## 7. Tone and claims